 With so much information and misinformation available, it can be confusing to know what and how to eat to reach your desired weight and maintain it.

 What is the best diet for weight loss?

 A super healthy smoothie includes a serving of your favorite vegetable protein blend, a cup of coconut milk, a handful of berries and a handful of greens.
 Add chia or freshly ground flax for added fiber.
-Go for chocolate if you want to mask the flavor of the greens if you don't like the taste.
+Go for chocolate if you want to mask the flavor of the greens.
 Adjust the consistency with extra water if needed.
 Drink up before it thickens too much.

 This should keep you satisfied for hours and provides your body the protein and nutrients it needs for healthy detoxification.